-It’s an interesting thought: is it possible you aren’t in favour of white people forming self-governing racist enclaves because you are either uneducated or somehow intellectually inferior?
+It’s an interesting thought: is it possible you aren’t in favor of white people forming self-governing racist enclaves because you are either uneducated or somehow intellectually inferior?

 Not surprisingly, Spencer was far more suave when talking to the media than any of his acolytes.
 When I asked him what he thought about changing the name of the Washington Redskins, he went on a polished tangent:

-"It's kind of funny, because ‘Redskins’, unlike the Braves or something, does sound like kind of a vicious name, but in many ways it's a white romanticisation of the Indian," Spencer told me.
-"Despite the fact that it might be a little unpleasant, I think it ultimately does derive from the fact that we understand the American Indian is a kind of unique culture and a people that probably is worth preserving.
-I actually live up near a lot of reservations and I kind of almost admire that mentality of allowing them to have their own community.
+“It's kind of funny because ‘Redskins,’ unlike the Braves or something, does sound like kind of a vicious name, but in many ways it's a white romanticization of the Indian,” Spencer told me.
+“Despite the fact that it might be a little unpleasant, I think it ultimately does derive from the fact that we understand the American Indian is a kind of unique culture and people that probably is worth preserving.
+I actually live up near a lot of reservations, and I kind of almost admire that mentality of allowing them to have their own community.
 I would want it even more radical, though, in the sense that I would want them to really have an Indian community based their traditions, and no white men allowed.
-If a white man walked in, y'know, he’d be taking his life into his own hands."
+If a white man walked in, y'know, he’d be taking his life into his own hands.”

-It almost comes off as a Indian-friendly viewpoint, complete with words like "preserving" and "romanticisation", and then a second later you realise, oh, if the white man can’t walk into the Indian community, the Indian probably isn’t welcome in Spencer’s pasty preserve either.
+It almost comes off as a Indian-friendly viewpoint, complete with words like “preserving” and “romanticization,” and then a second later you realize, oh, if the white man can’t walk into the Indian community, the Indian probably isn’t welcome in Spencer’s pasty preserve either.